kostiantyn-matsebora/streamstore/docs/README.md

   It has implicit conversion from and to `Int32` type.
   Also implements `IEquatable` and `IComparable` for itself and for `Int32`.

-- _[`StreamEntity`][StreamEntity] returned by store is a read-only consistent object_, i.e.:
+- You can read from any stream starting from the provided revision.

+- _`ReadToEnd` method  returns collection of events from the stream starting from the provided revision_:
   - Contains only **unique events ordered by revision**.
   - Contains only **events that were committed**.

 - _Stream revision is always the revision of an event with maximum revision value_.

-- _Idempotency of get and delete operations fully depends on particular database implementation._
+- _Idempotency of reading and deletion fully depends on particular database implementation._

-- _You don't need to retrieve stream entity to append events to the stream_.
+- _You don't need to retrieve stream  to add events to it_.

-  Appending stream and getting stream entity are separate operations.
+  Appending to stream and getting stream  are separate operations.

+- _Despite the fact that reading is declared as asynchronous and iterative operation, for the sake of performance it is implemented as paginated operation._

+  You can define the page size by using `WithReadingPageSize` method of store configuration, by default it is 10 events.

+- _Reading and writing operations are not thread-safe_.
+ Thus, it is not recommended to use the same instances of `IStreamWriter` or `IAsyncEnumerable<StreamEvent>` in multiple threads simultaneously.

 ## Customization